 Staying warm in the car

 This is another major issue first-time parents face come winter: how to keep their baby warm in the car without jeopardizing their safety.
 Most of us transfer baby from house to car in a winter coat, but when we buckle them in that same coat, we put baby at risk because a puffy jacket under a car seat buckle can interfere with harness effectiveness.
 The best alternative to this is transferring baby with a blanket or simply removing the coat once in the car.
-You can learn more about that here.
+You can learn more about why that’s a BIG DEAL here.

 Addressing skin concerns